freeCodeCamp/freeCodeCamp/guide/english/vim/basic-usage/index.md

 - Run vim or vi and open the given filename.

 ### Insert Mode
-- Once opening the page enter I and you will see the text "Insert Mode" at the bottom of your screen.
+- Once opening the page enter I or A and you will see the text "Insert Mode" at the bottom of your screen.
 From here you can make any changes you want to the text of your file.

 ### Save File
 - :w